academie-de-espee/earl-marshal/training/rapier-marshal.md

 ### Phases
    * Provide clear instruction to both the authorizing fighter and the user:
       * Phase 1: the usher is primarily defensive, and the authorizing fighter fighters to the best of his/her ability.
 Both fighters should call the location of a blow and whether it is light or good
-         * Phase 1 should be relatively brief—does the fighter show baseline competence and the ability to throw, and recognize,  a telling blow
+         * Phase 1 should be relatively brief - does the fighter show baseline competence and the ability to throw, and recognize,  a telling blow
       * Phase 2: the usher is expected to be much more active on offense.
 Both fighters should call the location of a blow and whether it is light or good.
          * Phase 2 is longer than Phase 1 and includes real pressure from the usher.
 The goal is to confirm that the authorizing fighter will not react to stress in an unsafe manner.
       * Phase 3: the usher and authorizing fighter act out and acknowledge all blows as in a tournament